mattmc3/ez-compinit/README.md

 Yes, you can absolutely call `compinit` yourself.
 Or, you can use a plugin that calls `compinit`. ez-compinit will gracefully unhook itself whenever `compinit` is called.
+But, remember, once you do your `fpath` cannot be modified with additional directories if you expect those to contain more completion functions.

-Or, you can simply load this plugin and forget about it. ez-compinit will guarantee `compinit` is called for you with reasonable defaults.
+Or, you could simply load this plugin and forget about it. ez-compinit will guarantee `compinit` is called for you with reasonable defaults.
 That's what makes it **easy**.
 You no longer need to think about how Zsh completions work.